gboeing/ppd534/syllabus/readme.md

 Readings to be completed prior to class:

-  - DOS prompt guide
+  - If you're on Windows, read the [command prompt guide](http://dosprompt.info/) "basics" and "folders" sections.
+If you're on Mac, read [navigating the terminal](https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855)
-  - JupyterLab getting started and user guide
+  - JupyterLab user guide sections on the [interface](https://jupyterlab.readthedocs.io/en/stable/user/interface.html) and the [notebook](https://jupyterlab.readthedocs.io/en/stable/user/notebook.html)
-  - Git handbook
-  - Docker getting started

 Pre-Survey